 φ= ijvnpop(i, j)(i vnpop(i, i))2= vnagg(i vnpop(i, i))2

 Here vnpop(i,j) denotes temporal covariance in abundance for populations i and j within the aggregate of n populations.
-Thus the simplified numerator represents the variance of aggregate abundance, consisting of n populations, and the denominator is the variance of a hypothetical, perfectly synchronized population (Loreau & de Mazancourt 2008; Thibaut & Connolly 2013).
+Thus the numerator of the synchrony index represents the variance of aggregate abundance, consisting of n populations, and the denominator is the variance of a hypothetical, perfectly synchronized population (Loreau & de Mazancourt 2008; Thibaut & Connolly 2013).
 The synchrony index φ is analogous to comparing mean pairwise correlation coefficients, which have been used in similar analyses (e.g. Peterman and Dorner 2012), but φ makes no distributional assumptions, is normalized (i.e. ranges between 0 and 1 regardless of the number of components), and explicitly accounts for unequal variances among components (Thibaut & Connolly 2013).

 The second metric is the mean temporal coefficient of variation among components (CVc), weighted by each component’s mean abundance.